PostHog/posthog.com/contents/tutorials/prevent-fouc-ab-tests.md

 ## 2. Display the page once the feature flags are loaded

-Next, you'll need to ensure the page is displayed once the feature flags are evaluated.
+Next, you need to ensure the page is displayed once the flags have been loaded for your A/B test.

 Add the following code before the closing `</body>` tag: